Skip to content Go to the menu

 Content type: Page

-The mission of the Sciences for Oenology unit is to conduct fundamental research in plant biology, microbiology, biochemistry, chemistry, and physical chemistry, with a primary focus on the viticulture and winemaking sector.
-Researchers in the unit concentrate primarily on topics related to: The integrative physiology of oenological yeasts and the control of alcoholic fermentation; Phenolic compounds (biosynthesis, reactivity, physicochemical interactions, properties, and utilization).
-Label: Joint Research Unit Research UMR)Main sponsoring bodies: UM, INRAE, Institut AgroResearch cluster: Agriculture-Environment-Biodiversity Cluster (AEB)Doctoral school: Biodiversity, Agriculture, Food, Environment, Earth, WaterHAL portal: publications of the unit WEBSITE
+The mission of the Sciences for Oenology unit is to conduct general research in plant biology, microbiology, biochemistry, chemistry, and physical chemistry, with a primary focus on the viticulture and winemaking sector.
+Researchers in the unit focus primarily on topics related to: The integrative physiology of oenological yeasts and the control of alcoholic fermentation; Phenolic compounds (biosynthesis, reactivity, physicochemical interactions, properties, and utilization).
+Label: Joint Research Unit Research UMR)Main sponsoring organizations: UM, INRAE, Institut AgroResearch cluster: Agriculture-Environment-Biodiversity (AEB)Doctoral school: Biodiversity, Agriculture, Food, Environment, Land, WaterHAL portal: unit publications WEBSITE

 Subscribe to the newsletter